morrelli/alx-system_engineering-devops/0x00-shell_basics/README.md

-command about Displaying the contents list of your current directory
+this script changes the working directory to home directory